victor-Casta/interactive-list-klotin-init/README.md

-# interactive-list-klotin-init
+Kotlin Frameworks Console App 🚀

-🚀 My First Kotlin Steps: Interactive Frameworks List  In my early steps with Kotlin, I've crafted an interactive console app to manage web development frameworks.
-Add, remove, search, and verify frameworks in the list.
-Experience my journey through Kotlin's versatility and my coding enthusiasm. 🌟
+Explore Kotlin with this interactive console application that lets you manage web development frameworks.
+Add, remove, search, and verify frameworks within the list.
+This project is designed to be one of my early steps in getting familiar with Kotlin.

-Compiling and Running Kotlin:

-    Open your terminal.
-    Navigate to the directory where you have your Kotlin file (e.g., hello.kt).
+🌟 Project Highlights:

+    Use of lists and mutable lists to store frameworks.
+    Interactive console interface guiding users through actions.
+    Decision-making using the when structure for user options.
+    Validation and error-handling for safe operations.
+    Fundamental concepts of list manipulation and user input in Kotlin.

+Getting Started

+Follow these steps to run the project on your terminal:

-    Compile the Kotlin file using the command:
+    Compile Kotlin File:

-    php
+    sh

 kotlinc hello.kt -include-runtime -d hello.jar

-This will compile your Kotlin file and generate a JAR file named hello.jar.
-Run the JAR file using the command:
+Run the JAR File:

+sh

     java -jar hello.jar

-    Interactive Use in Terminal:
+    Interactive Options:
-        To interact with the interactive functions you've created, run your Kotlin program in the terminal.
-        Follow the instructions in the terminal to choose options and perform actions based on the function you want to use.

-Remember that you need to have Kotlin and Java installed on your system.
-If you're using WSL (Windows Subsystem for Linux), you've already installed Kotlin and Java according to the previous instructions.

-Now you'll be able to enjoy your interactive program in any terminal and make the most of the functionalities you've implemented!
+        Choose an option to interact with the console app.
+        Add, remove, search, or verify frameworks.

+Functions Included

+    Add Frameworks: Add a new framework to the list.
+    Remove Frameworks: Remove a framework from the list.
+    Search Framework: Search for a framework by position.
+    Verify Framework: Verify if a framework is in the list.
+    List Frameworks: Display all frameworks in the list.
+    Total Frameworks: Count the total number of frameworks.
+    Most Ten Elements: Check if the list has more than ten elements.
+    Less Two Elements: Check if the list has fewer than two elements.

+🎉 Enjoy exploring this early adventure in Kotlin programming!